Central Philippine University: Campus

-Central has an overall total combined land area of 200 hectares (469.5 acres), which composed of the Main Campus (24 hectares), CPU Hopevale Agricultural Extension Land (95.8 hectares), CPU Zarraga Farm and Research Campus (19.3 hectares), CPU Leon Experimental Farm and Research Campus (7 hectares), CPU Centennial Village (10 hectares), the CPU–Iloilo Mission Hospital (3 hectares), CPU-FA (Faculty Association) Heritage Ville Subdivision (4.7) San Rafael Land (24 hectares) and Guimaras Land (14 hectares).
+Central has an overall total combined land area of 195.13 hectares (482.17 acres), which is composed of the main campus (24 hectares), CPU Hopevale Agricultural Extension Land (95.8 hectares), CPU Zarraga Farm and Research Campus (19.3 hectares), CPU Leon Experimental Farm and Research Campus (7 hectares), CPU Centennial Village (2.9 hectares), the CPU–Iloilo Mission Hospital (3 hectares), CPU-FA (Faculty Association) Heritage Ville Subdivision (4.7) San Rafael Land (24 hectares), and Guimaras Land (14 hectares), and CPU Fortress College in Kabankalan City, Negros Occidental (0.43 hectares).

-The CPU's main campus sits on a 24 hectare (59.30 acres) of land in the former city of Jaro which is now a district of Iloilo City, the largest in Iloilo City.
-The main campus's vital location set between the Tigum River and Dungon Creek is laid back-urban.
-It is near from necessary contacts yet far away from the distraction of metropolis's noise and dust of the progressive and bustling city center of Iloilo.
-The city, which has been dubbed as the Asia's City of Love or City of Love and Emerging Museum City of the Philippines, is the last capital of Spanish Empire in Asia and the Pacific, hence the Spanish influence could be seen elsewhere especially in the broad spectrum such as the culture and traditions.
+The CPU's main campus sits on 24 hectares (59.30 acres) of land in Jaro, the largest district of Iloilo City.
+The laid back-but-urban main campus's location is set between the Tigum River and Dungon Creek.
+It is near with necessary contacts, yet far away from the distraction of the metropolitan noise and dust of the progressive and bustling city center of Iloilo.
+The city, which has been dubbed the Asia's City of Love or The City of Love and Emerging Museum City of the Philippines, is the last capital of Spanish Empire in Asia and the Pacific; hence, the Spanish influence could be seen elsewhere, especially in the architecture, culture, and traditions.

-The main campus's 24 hectare land was bought through the benevolent grant of the American industrialist and philanthropist, John D. Rockefeller, to the American Baptist Foreign Mission Society to built mission school in the Philippines.
-From a swampy land where the school was started in 1905, it grew to a campus housing more than thirty structures, and is a veritable community by itself surrounded by different barrios.
-Several tree species such as Palm and acacia trees dots the entire main campus, a unique feature the university has.
+The 24-hectare land was bought by the American Baptist Foreign Mission Society, through a benevolent grant of the American industrialist and philanthropist, John D. Rockefeller.
+From a swampy land where the school started in 1905, which grew to a campus housing more than thirty structures, is a veritable community by itself surrounded by different barrios.
+Several tree species such as palm and acacia trees dot the entire main campus, a unique feature the university has.